Is It Safe To Consume Cinnamon During Pregnancy?

 Image: Shutterstock

-• Use a pinch of cinnamon powder for seasoning desserts and baking yummy goodies.
+• Use a pinch of cinnamon powder for seasoning desserts and baking yummy goodies such as muffins or whole-grain breads.

 • Cinnamon is commonly used in cooking as an aromatic spice for tempering recipes.